duynguyen02/tjwb/README.md

 ## Main Classes and Functions

 - **`calculate`**: The main function for calculating the inflow and outflow speeds based on the given configurations.
-- **`TJWBResult`**: Holds the calculated results, including datetime, inflow speed, outflow speed, and outflow speeds for each component.
+- **`TJWBResult`**: Holds the calculated results, including datetime, water level, capacity, inflow speed, outflow speed, and outflow speeds for each component.
 - **`RequiredColumnsName`**: Configuration for the required column names in the input DataFrame.
 - **`WaterLevelCapacityMappingColumnsName`**: Configuration for the column names in the water level-capacity mapping